Cebu Travel Guide

 golden smile © Kenneth Gaerlan

-Cebu is also the country's oldest Spanish colonial city and has several historic landmarks, including the original cross planted by Magellan in 1521 when he baptised the first group of Filipino natives into the Catholic faith.
+Cebu is also the country's oldest Spanish colonial city and has several historic landmarks.
+These include the original cross planted by Magellan in 1521, when he baptised the first group of Filipino natives into the Catholic faith.
 The cross is now housed in a roofed kiosk in Magallanes Street.
-Downtown Cebu is dominated by Colon Street, the oldest street in the Philippines, dating back to the 16th century, which is lined with stores, shopping malls, office buildings and movie theatres.
+Downtown Cebu is dominated by Colon Street, which is the country's oldest street and dates back to the 16th century.

 Become our Cebu Travel Expert

 We are looking for contributors for our Cebu travel guide.
 If you are a local, a regular traveller to Cebu or a travel professional with time to contribute and answer occasional forum questions, please contact us.